 SCREEN: Google Drive folder showing the subfolders such as 0_summary_results, 1_complete_mask, and 1_all_rois_results.

 Choose one of three options.
-Use the ROIs (R-O-Eyes) from 1_all_rois_results (One-All-R-O-Eyes-Results) and reject unwanted ROIs in ImageJ (Image-J) [1].
-Alternatively, accept the curated good masks from 1_complete_mask (One-Complete-Mask) without any manual correction [2].
+The first option is to use the ROIs (R-O-Eyes) from 1_all_rois_results (One-All-R-O-Eyes-Results) and reject unwanted ROIs in ImageJ (Image-J) [1].
+The second option is to accept the curated good masks from 1_complete_mask (One-Complete-Mask) without any manual correction [2], although this will not include the segmentations of overlapping worms.

-SCREEN: ImageJ interface open with ROIs from 1_all_rois_results and some being deleted manually.
+SCREEN: ImageJ interface open with ROIs from 1_all_rois_results and some being deleted manually (same footage as 3.3.1).

 SCREEN: Folder showing 1_complete_mask contents with no adjustments being made.

-To manually adjust the curation, use code block 8 [1].
+The third, and recommended, option is to manually adjust the curation.
+In order to do that, use code block 8 [1].
 Examine the results of the initial curation from the summary graphs in the 0_summary results folder [2].

 SCREEN: Code block 8 is being seen.